zriyansh/signoz.io/docs/userguide/alerts-management.md

 ![new-notification-channel](../../static/img/docs/new-notification-channel.webp)

-Using _Test_ button you can also verify your configuration.
-When you click the button, a test alert will be sent to the configured slack channel.
+You can also verify the configuration by using the _Test_ button.
+When you click _Test_, a test alert will be sent to the configured slack channel.
+The purpose of this feature is to confirm that signoz alert manager can talk to your webhook URL.

 #### Editing a Notification channel